Jabulani-N/holbertonschool-low_level_programming/0x04-more_functions_nested_loops/README.md

 elif 5 (buzz)
 else
 print the actual number
+FORGET NESTED IF STATEMENTS
+multiples of both just means multiples of 15. start it off with a check for 15, then do the elif chain FIZZBUZZ WILL NEED TO PROVIDE IT'S OWN MAIN FUNCTION basically, the fizzbuzz.c file needs to have a function called 'main' that returns integer 0. it doesn't matter whether it calls another funciton to do the comparisons and stuff, but the file we submit must have a main so it know waht to run. compiler will only know to run the function 'main,' from  wihc anything we want ot use must be called.

 triangles is what you accidentally made in task 7 when you make the spaces bit count backwards in stead of forwards. have it jsut use i instead of n-i, and youll get the general shape by default.